zhenyushi/vrui_mdf/README.md

 ### Caution

+Version of Vrui we're using is Vrui-4.5-001. -03/07/2019 (will be updated)

-In case that if Vrui have a new version released and it's make it an issue to build, please change it to the right version for line 154 in CMakeLists.txt if we're not changing it in time.
+In case that if Vrui have a new version released, it's make it an issue to build and we're not changing it in time, please change it to the right version for line 154 of vrui_mdf/CMakeLists.txt, line 14 of vrui_mdf/scripts/cod_edi.py.

 We're cleaning up the code, so feel free to post an issue when there's any.